-Smart devices: Hardware that is not worn by the consumer.
-This segment includes external hardware devices that track biometric signals.
-Large areas within this category include adaptive exercise equipment designed to enable a customized workout by dynamically adjusting to the user and/or providing tracking information and sleep monitors that provide sleep quality feedback.
+Smart fitness devices: Adaptive exercise equipment designed to enable a customized workout by dynamically adjusting to the user and/or providing tracking information.

 Biometric wearables & devices startups primarily sell products and services to healthcare providers and payers (through a B2B2C model) or D2C.
 Both hardware and software could be sold through a one-time purchase or through a SaaS subscription model.